CLINICIANS & STAFF

 Nikki Mathews, MS, OTR/L, Vocational Specialist received her Masters Degree in Occupational Therapy and Bachelors Degree in Health Science at Dominican University of CA. Nikki is currently working on the Vocational Rehabilitation Program, where she helps transitional aged youth find jobs that embrace their strengths.
 Ever since she can remember Nikki has been passionate about helping people find what gives them meaning in life.
 When she is not out in the community or in the office she can be found working with the elderly, hiking, doing yoga, and making greeting cards.
 Nikki's main motto in life is "safety never takes a holiday".

 Alicia Lofgren Maness, MS, OTR/L, RYT is a San Francisco native.
 She obtained a BA in English Literature at Barnard College and an M.S. in Occupational Therapy from San Jose State University.
-Career highlights include being a fiction editor, a web designer, a yoga teacher, discovering OT, and integrating all of her experience to advocate for youth at OTTP.
-Alicia is committed to an integrative approach that celebrates strengths, explores intrinsic motivation, and encourages spirit.
-She has presented on mindfulness in relation to neuroscience, spirit, chronic pain, and mental health.
+Combining studies in neuroscience and yoga psychology, Alicia is committed to an integrative approach that celebrates strengths, explores intrinsic motivation, and encourages spirit.
+Alicia currently works on the Covenant House, Berkeley HS, ISCS and FMP programs.

 Colleen McNeil, MS, OTR/L, b.c.a.b.a is a Bay Area native who received her Bachelor’s in Psychology from San Francisco State University and her Masters of Science in Occupational Therapy from San Jose State.
 In addition to her background in OT, she has 10 years of experience as a behavioral therapist.
+Currently at OTTP, Colleen provides occupational therapy services to youth with probation status, those with significant mental health challenges, as well as children and youth on the Seneca and San Leandro Unified school district contract.
 She presented a poster, “Concurrent Validity of the Adult Sensory Processing Scale and the Adolescent/Adult Sensory Profile”, at OTAC and AOTA conferences.
 In her free time, she enjoys watching roller derby, hiking, reading, drawing, and dog sitting.

 Joe Spring, MS, OTR/L, Vocational Specialist, recently moved here from Spokane, WA and is enjoying trying to learn his way around the city.
 He graduated from Eastern Washington University with his graduate degree in occupational therapy and also holds a BA in History.
 He has worked as a firefighter, commercial fisherman and most recently as a school-based occupational therapist.
 He can be found in the community or the office working alongside his dog in the Vocational Rehabilitation and Youth Workforce Development programs.
 In his spare time he enjoys watching submarine movies, reading Kurt Vonnegut novels, gardening, and playing rugby.

 Julia Wong, MS, OTR/L received her Masters of Science in Occupational Therapy at Dominican University of California and holds a Bachelor of Science from UC Santa Cruz.
-She is currently working with at- risk youth in the Family Mosaic Project.
-Julia serves as a lead occupational therapist at Log Cabin Ranch in La Honda working with youth involved in the Juvenile Justice Center.
+She is currently working with at- risk youth in the Family Mosaic Project, as well as in OTTP's school based and clinic contracts.
 She has presented her thesis at The First Year Experience Annual Conference on her special interest in the transition to college of first generation students.